If you haven’t tried it you will by the end of the decade. The tofu or beancurd will eventually become a staple for many.

 Lets start by tingling your tastebuds

 The picture below is tofu cooked with mushrooms, carrots, prawns, squid and other vegetables.
-This dish is common in the Far East and South East Asia and either stir fried or best cooked in a claypot.
+This dish is common in the Far East and South East Asia and either stir fried or cooked in a claypot.

 Served with a bowl of rice, it is a highly nutritional, balanced and a full meal.
+No other dishes.

 Keep an eye for the tofu when you are in the Far East or South East Asia.
 Or when you visit a Chinese, Korean or Japanese restaurant in your neighbourhood.